 Q) How will you assess that a quantitative trait is affected by additive or non-additive gene action or both?
 Discuss the methods of selection for simultaneous improvement of multi-traits.
 (20 marks, 2017)

-- For this section, you can read Textbook of Animal Husbandry and Livestock Extension by P. Mathialagan.
+- For this section, you can read the textbook of Animal Husbandry and Livestock Extension by P. Mathialagan.

 - You should also be aware of the latest government schemes related to animal husbandry.

-- This is a scoring section and make sure to study learning methodology, transfer of technology and government schemes as these topics are frequently asked.
+- This is a scoring section and makes sure to study learning methodology, transfer of technology and government schemes as these topics are frequently asked.

 Q) Discuss in detail about different animal husbandry programmes for rural development in India.
 (15 marks, 2018)